 When you do, it's usually best to break the line and re-tie.

-There’s no point in me going into detail because I have already written about this:
+There's no point in me going into detail because I have already written about in this article.

 Rigging a jighead and soft plastic correctly demonstrates you know what you are doing.

 Nothing screams "I don't have a clue" more than a soft plastic rigged upside down.

 Because it makes a difference between catching and not catching.